nixpkgs-architecture/simple-package-paths/README.md

     - On GitHub this is even more problematic, as the `all-packages.nix` file is [too big to be displayed by GitHub](https://github.com/NixOS/nixpkgs/blob/nixos-22.05/pkgs/top-level/all-packages.nix)
   - Then go to that file's definition, which takes quite some time for navigation (unless you have a plugin that can jump to it directly)
     - It also slows down or even deadlocks editors due to the file size
-  - In some cases `nix edit` works, though that's not yet stable (it relies on Flakes being enabled) and comes with some problems ([doesn't yet open a writable file](https://github.com/NixOS/nix/issues/3347), doesn't work with packages that don't set `meta.position` correctly).
+  - `nix edit -f . package-attr` works, though that's not yet stable (it relies on the `nix-command` feature being enabled) and doesn't work with packages that don't set `meta.position` correctly).
 - `all-packages.nix` frequently causes merge conflicts.
 It's a point of contention for all new packages

 # Detailed design